guolindev/PermissionX/README.md

 As you know, Android provide **shouldShowRequestPermissionRationale** method to indicate us if we should show a rationale dialog to explain to user why we need this permission.
 Otherwise user may deny the permissions we requested and checked **never ask again** option.

 To simplify this process, PermissionX provide **onExplainRequestReason** method.
-Chain this method before **request** method, if user deny one of the permissions, **onExplainRequestReason** method will get callback first.
+Chain this method before **request** method, If user deny one of the permissions, **onExplainRequestReason** method will get callback first.
 Then you can call **showRequestReasonDialog** method to explain to user why these permissions are necessary like below.

 ```kotlin
 PermissionX.init(activity)